For your Home

 Honey bees will create honey within their nests.
 Worker honey bees on their own will rarely sting, but if they feel the nest is threatened, they will send out pheromones indicating the hive is under attack.
 This will cause the other workers to attack and sting.

-With a thorough inspection of your home or business, our bee control specialists can pinpoint any potential entry points where honey bees may access.
+With a thorough inspection of your home or business, our Technicians can pinpoint any potential entry points where honey bees may access.
 Holes that are a quarter of an inch or larger should be sealed and inspections should be done prior to swarming season to avoid the establishment of a colony.
 If you do have a swarm outside your home or business, contact us to have it removed safely.